anjelammcgraw/ChatGPT-Prompt-Engineering-Python-/README.md

 # 🤖 ChatGPT Prompt Engineering for Developers (Python)

 In this repo, we will use a large language model (LLM) to build an application using an OpenAI API.
-This project was done for Deeplearning.AI.

 ### LLM APIS can be used for:
 * Summarizing